 Foreign Material Around the Blade Spindle on Your Snapper Mower

-Inspect your spindles for foreign material that wrapped around it.
+Inspect your spindles for foreign material that is wrapped around them.
 Remove anything you find and check for additional damage to the spindle or spindle housing.

 Bad Bearing in Your Snapper Mower Spindle Housing